IRIS-LAB/iris-back/README.md

 Decorate your relations with `@Relation(<relation-entity-type>[, <type>])` with:
 * `relation-entity-type`: one of RelationEntity.ASSOCIATION, RelationEntity.ENTITY, RelationEntity.NONE
-* `type`: type of array if your relation is a OneToMany or ManyToMany (type is required for an array because typescript does not provides a way to automatically detect a parameterized type)
+* `type`: function that returns type of array if your relation is a OneToMany or ManyToMany (type is required for an array because typescript does not provides a way to automatically detect a parameterized type)

 **Options** allow the consumer of your API to retrieve the content of the relations marked as ASSOCIATION or NONE.